Graduate Funding, Fellowships & Financial Aid

 The majority of PhD students in the College of Engineering are offered a 100% tuition waiver and a 100% stipend through their academic department as part of the admission process.
 Here are some important points to be aware of if/when offered funding:

-A fully funded graduate student has their tuition waived typically each Fall and Spring term.
-In addition, a stipend is awarded to support living expenses.
+A fully funded graduate student has their tuition waived typically each Fall and Spring term, stipends are awarded to support living expenses and we cover 87% of graduate students’ healthcare.

 - Delaware is a model for environmental restoration and beauty, clean and accessible beaches, cultural options, and proximity to major metropolitan east coast cities.